raul23/Darth-Vader-RPi/docs/main_config.rst

             "key": "shift_r"
           }

-   - ``led_symbols``: only defined for LED objects.
+   - ``led_symbols``: it is only defined for LED objects.
 It is a dictionary defining the symbols to be used when the LED is turned ON and OFF.
 If nof found for a LED object, then the `default LED symbols`_ will be used

       .. code-block:: python
          :emphasize-lines: 5-7